LaboratoireMecaniqueLille/crappy/docs/source/installation.rst

 3. Install Crappy
 -----------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-Once you have a compatible version of Python installed, and after optionally setting up a virtual environment, you're **ready to install Crappy**.
-A single line of code is necessary to install Crappy :
+After installing a compatible Python version and optionally creating a virtual environment, install Crappy with ``pip``.

 **Without a virtual environment**